 If you don’t have enough weight on the tongue, then you will want to redistribute the load to shift more weight forward.
 This doesn’t always mean you have to reload your boat.
 It could be as simple as moving a few heavy coolers around.
 You might also need to move the trailer’s winch forward so the boat sits farther forward, and the weight shifts to the tongue.

 Like with any new hobby or skill, the secret to success is practice!
 Do not let hauling a boat trailer intimidate you!
 Once you’ve completed a few successful trips driving with a boat in tow will feel like a walk in the park.
+We hope these boat towing tips help you on your next boating journey.

 A key component of towing safety is ensuring your trailer is road-ready.
 At Rocket Marine, we pride ourselves on offering quality parts and maintenance services to ensure you have a great ride to and from the water.
 If you have any concerns about the safety of your trailer, contact us today!